Amy Duggar In ‘Marriage Boot Camp,’ Talks Being Abused By Male Relative

 As for Dillon King, hubby to Amy Duggar, he hasn’t publicly responded to her assertion that he wasn’t getting any more sex if he kept treating her “like a child.”

-Marriage Bootcamp: Reality Stars with Amy and Dillon Duggar is currently airing each Friday on WE.
+Marriage Boot Camp: Reality Stars with Amy and Dillon Duggar is currently airing each Friday on WE.

 [Featured Image by Amy King/Instagram]